-Not one to be outdone by their rivals at DC, Marvel Studios also introduced a major female superhero this year, opening up the MCU to a massive cosmic corner that will be explored for years to come.
+Not one to be outdone by their rivals at DC, Marvel Studios also introduced a major female superhero in 2019, opening up the MCU to a massive cosmic corner that will be explored for years to come.

 Brie Larson played Carol Danvers in CAPTAIN MARVEL, the first MCU movie to be led by a female superhero.
 Captain Marvel wasn’t the first female superhero in the MCU.
 Black Widow (Scarlett Johansson), the Wasp (Evangeline Lilly), Gamora (Zoe Saldana), Scarlet Witch (Elizabeth Olsen) and more helped to blaze a trail for Carol Danvers to finally shine in her own film.